zzonyo/trust-docs-test/source/index.html.md

 ## FAQ

 ### Q1: I can see I have loanable amount in my margin account, why the API returns no sufficient amount error when I apply margin loan?
 A: The available amount depends on not only account available amount, but also the system available amount.
 Due to risk control, the system has a max available amount everyday.
-If the total loan amount reaches the max value, user will fail to apply loan, unless someone repays the loan in the same day.
-Right now we are implementing a more friendly solution that tries to provide more accurate information to API users.
+If the total loan amount reaches the max value, user will fail to apply for loan, unless someone repays the loan in the same day.
+Right now we are implementing a more user-friendly solution that provides more accurate information to API users.

 # Margin Loan (C2C)